 For those viewing content on Vimeo, there is an option in the player to toggle on automatic captions.
 Vimeo content creators are responsible for adding closed captions to their videos.
 However, there is no service built within the platform that captions videos in real time, unless the video is being live streamed.
 Content creators often find themselves manually transcribing their video and generating caption files.

-Essential partners like Verbit can help clear this hurdle by working with companies to provide captions that are generated using AI, human captioners or a mix of the two to reach 99.9% accuracy.
+Essential partners like Verbit can help clear this hurdle by working with companies to provide captions that are generated using AI, human captioners or a mix of the two to reach a targeted 99% accuracy.
 Verbit simplifies the processes of adding Vimeo captions or subtitles on Vimeo by saving you time and frustration in manually creating your own caption file.

 How to add captions to Vimeo videos

 Not all caption files are uploadable to Vimeo, however Verbit easily integrates with Vimeo.
 Having Verbit as your Vimeo closed captioning service helps streamline the process of getting both live and recorded videos captioned.
 For live events, Verbit can assign a captioner to your session on Vimeo.

 Here is the best way to add captions to pre-recorded videos you’re posting on the platform: